Home

 Photo: Barry Tessman

-The young forest defender and expert tree climber David Nathan Chain (1974 - 1998), known also as "Gypsy," was tragically killed by a logger at the Grizzly Bear Creek redwood grove in 1998.
-See: Headwaters Index (1999, Albion Monitor).
-Gypsy took part in the Headwaters Campaign and helped to install the LovePod in an ancient cedar at Bell Creek (above).
-A photo shows him traversing high above the redwood canopy on his way to the LovePod in 1998 (right).
-This amazing treehouse had 15 steel panels suspended from a central cable on the trunk and was designed and built by forest activists Peaceman and Tigger.
+The young forest defender and expert tree climber David Nathan Chain (1974 – 1998), known also as "Gypsy," was tragically killed by a logger at the Grizzly Bear Creek Grove in 1998.
+Gypsy took part in the Headwaters Campaign and helped to install the LovePod in an ancient redwood at Bell Creek (above).
+A photo shows him traversing high above the tree canopy on his way to the LovePod in 1998 (right).
+The ingenious treehouse, with 15 steel panels suspended from a central cable on the trunk, was designed and built by forest activists Peaceman and Tigger.

 Forest activists typically engage in various displays of non violent civil disobedience: climbing and occupying trees (left), blockading roads, locking themselves to logging equipment, and providing tactical support for fellow activists.
 Such protest has resulted in arrest, physical abuse, legal suits and criminal prosecutions.
 Since 1985, when treesitting began as a forest defence tactic, many treesits have been established in Humboldt County as a last resort tactic for tree protection.